Name: Primo Carnera

 - It has been often said that Carnera was "mob-controlled" and that many of his fights had been "fixed."
-But see: "Myler's (Patrick) Ring of Hate gives the best analysis of Primo Carnera's career and the most persuasive reasons why Carnera's fights weren't fixed of any of the many accounts I have read."
-Gerald Early, 2005
+But see: "Myler's (Patrick) Ring of Hate, which gives an analysis of Carnera's career and reasons Carnera's fights weren't fixed.

 - Carnera was hospitalized with a kidney hemorrhage following the Zupan fight (Dec 1937); his kidney was removed in January 1938.
 Inactive: 1938-1943.

 - Married March 18, 1939 in Sequals, Italy